Sunday, 5 May 2019

 We made our way up a tortuous, narrow road, its winding progress shrouded below grey trunked tall beech trees, their bright green foliage shivering in a strong breeze, and came to a small car park below some communication aerials.
 Leaving the car here we entered, via a gate, onto an open, windswept and sunny landscape, the land initially flat then sloping downwards in the middle distance into gentle gullies and expanses of open grassland with isolated bare trees and areas of vibrant green bushes and splashes of yellow gorse.

-The Ring Ouzels currently here, depending on what report you read, numbered anything from two to eleven individuals and were to be found near an area called the 'heather enclosure' which we were unsure of where to find as I had never been here and Moth had only visited once, but just walking across the grassland from the gate we soon disturbed two dark looking thrushes that flew up and perched high and prominently in the bare branches of a large and distant ash tree.
+The Ring Ouzels currently here, depending on what report you read, numbered anything from two to eleven individuals and were to be found near an area called the 'heather enclosure' of which we were unsure where to find as I had never been here and Moth had only visited once, but just walking across the grassland from the gate we soon disturbed two dark looking thrushes that flew up and perched high and prominently in the bare branches of a large and distant ash tree.

 This was typical Ring Ouzel behaviour and it was no surprise to me that on training my binoculars on the two birds I could clearly see a prominent white crescent on one of the bird's chests.
 The other was less distinct and decidedly browner looking so we surmised they were a male and female Ring Ouzel.
 Thus within a few minutes of our arrival we had found our main quarry.